DecReely/Blast/README.md

 clobbered.
 It applies import settings first, because a scene built against stale 9-slice borders looks subtly wrong in ways that are hard to spot.

-**Debug** contains the verification suites.
-They run outside play mode: the gameplay systems expose a `Tick(delta)` that `SceneTicker` drives at a fixed 1/60 step, which is what makes a whole turn — merge, explosion, fall, refill — reproducible in a batch-mode editor run.
+**Debug** contains the verification suites and the offscreen capture tools.
+The suites are the same code the tests run — see [Tests](#tests) — exposed here as menu items that log the full report rather than just passing or failing.
+They work outside play mode because the gameplay systems expose a `Tick(delta)` that `SceneTicker` drives at a fixed 1/60 step, which is what makes a whole turn — merge, explosion, fall, refill — reproducible in a batch-mode editor run.

 | Menu item | What it checks |
 | --- | --- |